 Inability to work: If your health is so poor that you won’t be able to support yourself financially, you could be denied a green card based on your likelihood of becoming a “public charge,” basically a person who has depended, or is likely to depend at any time in the future, on government benefits.
 This is likely the case for people with serious degenerative or fatal diseases.

-A spouse seeking a green card generally would not be denied on medical grounds if they:
+A relative seeking a green card generally would not be denied on medical grounds if they:

 - Have a cold at the time of the medical exam.